MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 Note: This example can be a CWT instead of a JWT.

-The client is expected to cache BPoP proofs and re-use them, until rejected by the server.
+The client is expected to cache BPoP proofs and re-use them, until rejected by the server or until expies-in has been reached.

 ## Detailed design